DannyLiehr/DannyLiehr/README.md

-Hi, I’m Danny.
+# Hi, I’m Danny! `(He/They)`
 You can totally call me Dee if you'd like.
-I’m interested in Python, PHP, Javascript, and databases.
-Currently a Jr. Full Stack Developer at Mail Shark.
-I'm 28 years old, and when I'm not coding, I'm drawing.
-I have gone to get an education for both of these things!
-I'm known primarily for my art in the Gorillaz community.
-I want to be known for making little games, too.

-I used to make mods for _Don't Starve_ and _Don't Starve Together_, but the latter has changed drastically since I last played regularly.
+## Skills and Interests
+* Javascript, Databases
+* Building Discord Bots
+* Full Stack Development
+* Gorillaz (Listening, making art and stories)
+* Sandbox games like Cities Skylines 1, Minecraft, Don't Starve

+## Lighthouse
+[Lighthouse](https://www.writelighthouse.com) is my most significant passion project to date.
-My largest project is not listed here because it's not open source. `www.writelighthouse.com`.
-A journal app for people who experience structural dissociation (typically present in dissociative disorders).
+It's a journal app for people who experience structural dissociation (typically present in dissociative disorders).
 Still a big work-in-progress.

-Outside of work, my interests include listening to/drawing Gorillaz, watching Jerma, and writing about my experiences with mental health.
-I like to play Zelda games, The Sims 4, Minecraft, Don't Starve, and very occasionally Team Fortress 2 (MvM Scout main).
+But I will say that the project is built on ExpressJS, vanilla javascript, and Postgres.

+If you create an account and go to the settings page, you'll see where I've begun to build an API!